nhammad/Beginner-s-Data-Science-Projects/README.md

 I started learning Data Science concepts through DataCamp and thoroughly enjoyed the process.
 In these tasks, I have applied the skills I've learnt.
 I'm using Python and Jupyter Notebooks.

-Here's a list of some of the courses I studied:
+Here's a list of some of the courses I took:

 - Python Data Science Toolbox